arv100kri/Cognitive-Services/Content/en-us/LinguisticAnalysisAPI/Home.md

 ## Getting Started

-1. Subscribe to the service [here](https://www.projectoxford.ai/Account/Login).
-TODO: update this link
+1. Subscribe to the service.
 2. Download the [SDK](https://www.projectoxford.ai/sdk).
 3. Run the SDK sample code.
 4. Consult the [API Reference](https://dev.projectoxford.ai/docs/services) for further details, including code snippets in a variety of languages.